 Other among these ambiguous films include the appearances of the Jersey Devil in The Barrens (2012), Michael Shannon’s prophecies of the end of the world in Take Shelter (2011), Brian Morvant’s claims of military experiments and a creature in his basement in Pod (2015), MacLeod Andrews’ obsession with demons in the remarkable They Look Like People (2015) and Ty Hickson’s maybe having conjured The Devil or just having gone off his meds in The Alchemist’s Cookbook (2016).

 It is a standard trope within the theme Hauntings and Ghost Stories where the heroine (usually) has a past history of mental health issues and her husband and authorities dismiss her claims about evidence of the supernatural due to this.
-This uncertainty plays out at the centre of films such as Scared Stiff (1987), Perfect Strangers (2003), Lovely Molly (2011) and Darling (2015).
+This uncertainty plays out at the centre of films such as Scared Stiff (1987), Perfect Strangers (2003), Lovely Molly (2011), The Canal (2014) and Darling (2015).

 A real world example is Requiem (2006) based on the real-life story of Annelise Michel – whose story was considerably fictionalised in The Exorcism of Emily Rose (2005) – who was in reality a girl suffering from mental illness whose struggles were interpreted as demonic possession.